Funding and Financial Aid

 Special Education Undergraduate and Master's Students

-The special education program assists in the selection of recipients for some School of Education scholarships including: The Ruth Alice Howell and Miriam Howell Jones Scholarship, the Robert C. and Pamela Kelly School of Education Fund, the Helen C. Kirk Scholarship, the Greater Milwaukee Foundation Schauss Family Scholarship, the Judith Sloan Scholarship, and the Tina Weintraub Fund.
-Applicants and current students in the undergraduate programs in special education and elementary education-special education dual certification and in the master’s with teacher certification program are invited to apply for these scholarships in January or February.
+Applicants and current students in the undergraduate programs in special education and elementary education-special education dual certification and in the master’s with teacher certification program are invited to apply for department scholarships in January or February.
 Recipients are notified of awards in April or May.

 Teacher Pledge